erlang/otp/lib/erl_interface/doc/references/ei.md

 The data is thus at `buf[*index]` when an `ei` function is called.

 All encode functions assume that the `buf` and `index` parameters point to a buffer large enough for the data.
+Note that the binary term format uses variable- length encoding so different values can require a different amount of space.
+For example, smaller integer values can be more compact than larger ones.
 To get the size of an encoded term, without encoding it, pass `NULL` instead of a buffer pointer.
 Parameter `index` is incremented, but nothing will be encoded.
 This is the way in `ei` to "preflight" term encoding.

 There are also encode functions that use a dynamic buffer.
 It is often more convenient to use these to encode data.
 All encode functions comes in two